eea/gemet/docs/new_api/source/index.rst

     :rtype: A list of strings representing the available thesauri

-    |   This function returns all the thesauri URIs the service knows of
+    |   This function returns all the thesauri URIs the service knows of.

     Example: